RecepBlby/RecepBlby/About.md

 I am Recep.
 I graduated from Electrical and Electronics Engineering and now currently studying master's degree in ICT Internet and Multimedia Engineering in Italy at University of Padua🏫.
 Being passionate about my job, I enjoy learning and applying my knowledge.
 Because of that I started to learn programming.
-I have learned C,Python and still learning new languages like PHP, Java.
+I have learned C,Python and still learning new languages like Java.
 From my bachelor's degree I experienced many cards such as Arduino, STM32, Raspberry, FPGA, PLC.

 🌱 I am currently learning IoT, Big Data, Web Applications.